 Keep in mind, carriers are required to hold onto unidentified driving records for at least six months if no drivers accept them.

 Yes, co-drivers can make entries and edits to their own records when they aren’t driving, even if the vehicle is moving.
 However, co-drivers can’t switch driving roles on the ELD while the vehicle is in motion.

 One of the biggest differences with the ELD rule is the ability for carriers and commercial vehicle drivers to transfer data to safety officials.
 FMCSA officials say it makes the process faster and more accurate than inspectors deciphering handwritten logbooks.

 During an inspection, drivers must provide:

-If the FMCSA decides that the ELD in your vehicle isn’t compliant, you will have 8 days to replace it.
+If the Federal Motor Carrier Safety Administration (FMCSA) decides that the ELD in your vehicle isn’t compliant, you will have 8 days to replace it.
 That also goes for ELDs that may otherwise be compliant but need to be repaired, replaced or serviced.

 If the non-compliance turns out to be a widespread issue in your fleet, the FMCSA will work with you to establish a reasonable timeframe to replace all of your non-compliant devices.

 Yes, you can contest ELD violations through DataQs.